Moberly, Missouri: Education

-Moberly is home to two colleges; Central Christian College of the Bible and Moberly Area Community College.
+Moberly is home to two colleges; Central Bible University and Moberly Area Community College.
 The Moberly School District consists of seven schools.
 The Early Childhood Center serves preschoolers; North and South Park Elementary serve grades K-2; grades 3-5 attend Gratz Brown Elementary; grades 6-8 attend Moberly Middle School; and Moberly High School and Moberly Area Technical Center serve grades 9–12.
 East Park School served as an alternative school until the new ACES (alternative center for educational success) was opened in the second part of the 2023-2024 school year.
 The Seventh-day Adventist church operates Maranatha Adventist School, a K-8 school.
 The St. Pius X Catholic Elementary School, operated by the Catholic Church of the same name, serves grade K-8.

 Moberly has a public library, a branch of the Little Dixie Regional Libraries.